• StarLighter Probe qPCR Master Mix (Universal)

 No.FS-Q2002/FS-Q2001-S

-Item No./Specification/Price:
+Item No./Specifications/Price:

 FS-Q2002/5 ml, 4*1.25 ml/box/¥1200